 Another newbie that made his name with this film was director John Landis.
-Afterwards he went on to helm ‘American Werewolf in London’, ‘Innocent Night’ and ‘The Blues Brothers’.
+Afterward, he went on to helm ‘American Werewolf in London,’ ‘Innocent Night’ and ‘The Blues Brothers’.
 While best known as one of the masters of horror he showed his stuff as a comic director here.
-Many of his horror films would infuse Landis’ off beat sense of humor which is part of his trademark style.
+Many of his horror films would infuse Landis’ offbeat sense of humor which is part of his trademark style.
 His role as the director for this film must have been akin to a ringmaster at the circus or perhaps the warden at an insane asylum.
 This was one of the most talented young casts imaginable and it was up to Landis not so much to rein them in but rather point them in the right direction.
 According to some reports he had many of the lines of dialogue for John Belushi removed from the script.
-It was not that this first time actor couldn’t handle them it was just funnier without them, Belushi was one of the all time great physical comedians in history and combined with a rubber face he could invoke more laughs with a look or movement than most comedians can do with a finely honed script.
+It was not that this first-time actor couldn’t handle them it was just funnier without them, Belushi was one of the all-time great physical comedians in history and combined with a rubber face he could invoke more laughs with a look or movement than most comedians can do with a finely honed script.

-As mentioned the genius of this movie is the way the vignettes flow from one to another.
+As mentioned, the genius of this movie is the way the vignettes flow from one to another.
 After you watch this film some shots will become so vivid that they will be clearer than many personal memories.
 There is the dead horse in the Dean’s office or the imitation of a zit by Belushi.
 Then there is the scene that started a fad in colleges that has lasted to this day, the toga party.
 Even the main adversary of the Deltas, Doug Neidermeyer (Mark Metcalf) is hysterical.
-He is such and uptight and self righteous jerk that you can’t wait to see what they boys do to him.
+He is such an uptight and self-righteous jerk that you can’t wait to see what the boys do to him.
 This is a film that will keep you laughing from start to finish.
 Just be careful taking a drink; it most likely will wind up shooting through your nose.

 Universal has released this film in two editions.
-The first is a two disc set; the next is the two disc gift set edition.
+The first is a two-disc set; the next is the two-disc gift set edition.
 All are mastered to perfection with one of the best audio and video transfers for this movie to date.
-There are plenty of extras included that will keep the fun going after you are through with watching the film.
+There are plenty of extras included that will keep the fun going after you are through watching the film.
 The gift set Collectible Faber College Yearbook.